tnir/website-3/gitpod/docs/sharing-and-collaboration.md

 > **A running Gitpod workspace really is your personal machine.**
 >
 > At present, this feature cannot be disabled.
 If this is something you are interested in, please [let us know in this issue](https://github.com/gitpod-io/gitpod/issues/6328).

+## External Collaboration Plugins

+With Gitpod you can also use the following third party integrations for collaboration:

+- [Code Together](https://www.codetogether.com/) - Works on VS Code Desktop, VS Code Browser and via JetBrains.
+- [Duckly](https://duckly.com/) - Duckly currently only works with VS Code Desktop (due to CORS constraints on gitpod.io).